 Financing a New or Used Wheelchair Van from a Mobility Dealer

-One of the more important aspects of getting to know your local mobility dealership is its ability to quickly diagnose and repair any mechanical issues that may come up with your ramp or wheelchair lift equipment.
+One of the more important aspects of getting to know your local mobility dealership is their ability to quickly diagnose and repair any mechanical issues that may come up with your ramp or wheelchair lift equipment.
 These repairs typically can’t be done by a general auto mechanic.
-NMEDA certified technicians that work at a mobility dealership are trained to maintain and service your specific vehicle conversion.
-They also have quick access to repair parts that aren’t available from a local auto parts store.

 Driving Hand Controls

-Mobility dealers typically have the ability to install hand controls, or adaptive driving equipment, on a vehicle.
-Check out our blog on Driver Rehabilitation Specialists to learn more about the process of driving with hand controls and how the mobility dealer works with them to make sure you are trained in the specific type of controls needed to be installed.
+Mobility dealers typically have the ability to install hand controls, and other types of adaptive driving equipment, on a vehicle.
+Check out our blog on Driver Rehabilitation Specialists to learn more about the process of driving with hand controls and how the mobility dealer works to ensure that you are trained in the specific type of controls needed to be installed.